cityofaustin/atd-data-lake/docs/tech_architecture.md

 The `data_lake_catalog_date_idx` index is crucial for quick time-based searches for records.

 A change that is planned to happen for the Data Lake Catalog is for the identifier to be split into two parts-- a "base" and "ext" entry.
 This can assist with searches that are specific to data types.
 For example, for GRIDSMART records that correspond with a specific intersection, the "rawjson" layer may have one file per detector, and there may be 8 or 16 of them.
-In this case, the "base" portion can have the intersection name, and the "ext" portion can have the detector identifier.
-This "base/ext" scheme is intended to circumvent challenging string processing and query hacks that ended up needing to happen in the current code rendition.
+In this case, the "base" portion can have the intersection name, and the "ext" portion can have the detector identifier (e.g. its GUID).
+This "base/ext" scheme is intended to circumvent unsightly string processing and query hacks that ended up needing to happen in the current code rendition.

 ## Other Coding Challenges

 ### System Time

-The EC2 server is currently on UTC time.
-Cron jobs must be adjusted accordingly so they run at the desired local time.
+The EC2 server is currently running with UTC time.
+The crontab (schedule that causes automated `cityofaustin/atd-data-deploy` jobs to periodically run) must be adjusted accordingly so they run at the desired local time.
 Default database dumps also don't have time zone defined.
 These cause confusion.

 Online opinions about setting server time zones vary greatly.
 For those running a global enterprise, there are strong opinions about running systems in UTC.
-But, the only concern for COA ATD is Central Time Zone.
+But, the only concern for CoA ATD is Central Time Zone.

 For the benefit of "cron" and possibly database extract, the most elegant solution is to set the local time zone.
 Changing the system time zone requires a reboot, and is to be scheduled soon.

 ### Street Naming

 It was especially apparent in GRIDSMART street naming that there are inconsistencies when comparing to street names in Knack.
-Most of the street names are the same, but
+Most of the street names are the same, but there are some cases where synonymous names are used and the formatting is different.
+For example:

 * "Loop 360" $\iff$ "CAPITAL OF TEXAS HIGHWAY"
 * "Loop 1" $\iff$ "Mopac" or "MOPAC EXPY SVRD"
 * "Hancock Mall" $\iff$ "N IH 35 SVRD SB AT 41ST TRN"

-Additionally, GPS coordinates in devices are not accurate.
+Additionally, GPS coordinates stored in GRIDSMART devices (the Site Files) are not accurate.
 For the time being, a string lookup exists that draws from the `support.config.STREET_SYNONYMS` dictionary.
 There's also `support.config.KNACK_LOOKUPS` for Knack lookups.
 A more sustainable mechanism would include one or more of the following:

 * A practice of using names that are uniformly formatted to those in Knack, Austin Corporate GIS, or SharedStreets; or,
 * Tying an identifier within the GRIDSMART device (the hardware ID) with the Knack table.
 This second choice has been pursued back in June, 2019 but needs to be revisited.